usnistgov/oscal-tools/docs/content/demos/csx/_index.md

 Several of these applications were first offered at [Balisage: The Markup Conference 2021](https://www.balisage.net/Proceedings/vol26/cover.html), and are reproduced here with grateful acknowledgement to conference organizers and attendees (as well as to NIST colleagues) for helping to motivate their longer-term support and maintenance.
 Early versions were hosted on the developer's [personal repository](https://github.com/wendellpiez/XMLjellysandwich), which still hosts a number of [interesting CSX applications](https://wendellpiez.github.io/XMLjellysandwich/) not based on OSCAL.

 Notwithstanding this support these applications should be regarded as *experimental* and suitable primarily for *demonstration* and *testing*.
+Additionally, since they were developed to the 1.0.0 version of OSCAL, caution should be exercised when using with later versions (until and unless the tools are also updated).

 See [CSX Project page](/projects/csx) for more details.